 “Curly hair has a tendency to be dry, so not keeping the ends healthy can make the hair look thinner and also change the shape and integrity of the curl pattern,” the stylist explains.
 “Healthy curls are happy curls, so it will be much easier for a client to manage their natural texture if they avoid hanging onto split dead ends.”

-What are the best haircuts for thin curly hair?
+What is the best haircut for thin curly hair?

 Now that you’re equipped with all of the information you need to care for your thin, curly hair, all you need is an amazing haircut to go with it.
-Continue reading to find out Peron’s four favorite haircuts for ladies with thin, curly hair.
+Continue reading to find out our favorite haircuts for ladies with thin, curly hair.

 “For clients who like the option of wearing their hair up or down, a mid-length cut with long layers is a perfect style.
 It will allow them enough length to play with while keeping the hair full,” Peron explains.
 “Long layers will allow the client to get volume at the root and create subtle movement throughout the cut, so it doesn't feel heavy.”